zopias04/Robber/README.md

 # Robber
-Steal Pet Simulator X banks with a simple script
+Take Pet Simulator X banks from a simple script